Introduction: How to Make a Exploding Outhouse!

 Step 2: Glue in the Mouse Trap

-Super glue in the mouse trap to the build-in indention in the base of your floor.
+Super glue the mouse trap to the built-in indention in the base of your floor.
 If you build it according to my blueprints, the mousetrap should be centered on the floor.
 I used gorilla super glue.
 The mousetrap might be a tight fit, but it should work.

 Step 3: Assembling